danielholmes/battle-for-hill-218/README.md

 ## TODO

  - remove selected border on air strike once played.
 Probably just a matter of full cleanup onLeave

  - tooltips on cards -> I think you should always display the tooltips when hovering over the card (not just for cards in hand when it's your turn to play)

+ - check placedCard vs iPlacedCard - can use _private like in getAllDatas?

  - there should be tooltips on player panel icons (air strikes, hand, player deck)